Ottawa Public Library: New central library

 In recent years, numerous cities such as Vancouver, Seattle and Salt Lake City, have had great success in constructing new central libraries as part of downtown revitalization efforts.
 These urban landmarks have created new civic spaces that both create community and are key component of an information society.
 Accordingly, there is pressure for Ottawa to have a great design and follow other Canadian cities such as Calgary and Halifax, who have erected new libraries in recent years.
 There was an offer to the City Council from a developer for a partnership to build in the still-mostly-empty Lebreton Flats.
-The joint OPL-LAC Joint Facility (Ottawa Public Library and Library and Archives of Canada) will be located at 555 Albert Street at the edge of LeBreton Flats.
+The OPL-LAC Joint Facility (Ottawa Public Library and Library and Archives of Canada) will be located at 555 Albert Street at the edge of LeBreton Flats; it will be named Ādisōke ("storytelling" in Anishinābemowin Algonquin) and is expected to open in 2026.

 City of Ottawa Central Archives and Ottawa Public Library Materials Centre

 The City of Ottawa Central Archives and Ottawa Public Library Materials Centre is located at 100 Tallwood Dr. The Leadership in Energy and Environmental Design (LEED) building was designed by Shoalts and Zaback Architects, and Barry J. Hobin and Associates Architects.
 The building features a variety of energy-saving technologies and renewable resources.
 The Archives includes a public reference room, exhibition gallery, conservation laboratory, and art vaults.
 The Library Materials Centre, features an Automated Materials Handling System, which helps sort and deliver the library materials to all 33 branches and the Bookmobile.
 The central archives and library materiels center was included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa, held June 2 and 3, 2012.